bodrick/awesome/TOPICS.md

 *   [WinUICommunity/Common](https://github.com/WinUICommunity/Common) - Useful Classes, Helpers and Extension Methods
 *   [themepark-dev/theme.park](https://github.com/themepark-dev/theme.park) - A collection of themes/skins for 50 selfhosted apps!
-*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Drop-in Bootstrap replacement, fully customizable with CSS variables.
+*   [halfmoonui/halfmoon](https://github.com/halfmoonui/halfmoon) - Halfmoon is a highly customizable, drop-in Bootstrap replacement.
+It comes with three built-in core themes, with dark mode support for all themes and components.
 *   [sandoche/Darkmode.js](https://github.com/sandoche/Darkmode.js) - 🌓 Add a dark-mode / night-mode to your website in a few seconds

 ## extensions